yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/row-level-geo-partitioning.md

 ## Step 7.
 Fault tolerance during a region outage

 So far we've set up replication with 3 copies of the data, which helps us tolerate the loss of a single node or zone.
-However, a regional outage will cause unavailability, since all the nodes are in one region.
+However, a regional outage will cause unavailability, as all the nodes are in one region.
 Placing each replica in a different region helps solve this issue.

 Let's recreate the `us_west_2_tablespace` from earlier, and place one copy each in us-west2, us-west1, and us-east1.
 We'll use `leader_preference` to continue placing all leaders in us-west-2, so that they remain close to the client and we get the best performance.
 (You can find more information in [Leader preference](../../ysql-language-features/going-beyond-sql/tablespaces/#leader-preference))